Optimistic Curiosity Exploration and Conservative Exploitation with Linear Reward Shaping: Additional Experiments

 \subsection{Performance in Goal-Conditioned Continuous Control (Robotics) Suite}

-To further address your concern on the applicability of reward shifting on challenging continuous control exploration tasks, we benchmark reward shifting on the FetchRobotics suite~\citep{plappert2018multi}.
+To further address the reviewer's concern on the applicability of reward shifting on challenging continuous control exploration tasks, we benchmark reward shifting on the FetchRobotics suite~\citep{plappert2018multi} that is usurally considered to be challenging exploration task in GCRL literature~\citep{yang2022rethinking,andrychowicz2017hindsight}.
 Figure~\ref{fig:fetch_robotics} shows the results we get on FetchReach-v1 and FetchPush-v1 environment.
 We use HER~\citep{andrychowicz2017hindsight} as the backbone algorithms and vary the reward for failure and success in achieving the goals.
 In their default setting, reaching the goal will receive a reward of $0$, otherwise, the agent will receive $-1$ as punishment.
 In experiments, we find using a positive reward $+1$ in reaching the goals while using a trivial $0$ reward otherwise will drastically hinder the learning efficiency of HER.
+Similar empirical discovery has been reported in \citet{sun2019policy} in the PPO-based learners.
 This set of experiments verifies our key insight one more time that explorative behaviors emerge with a negatively shifted reward function, and a positive reward shift leads to conservative behavior.

 To sum up, our key insight reveals the mechanism of how such an empirically verified heuristic design in GCRL works: a negative reward $-1$ (also interpreted as cost) works in the same way as reward shifting to improve exploration.